flowbased/fbp-protocol/spec/protocol.md

 Response to a getstatus message.

-* `running`: boolean tells whether the network is running or not
 * `graph`: graph the action targets
 * `uptime`: (optional) time the network has been running, in seconds
+* `started`: whether or not network has started running
+* `running`: boolean tells whether the network is running or not
+* `debug`: whether or not network is in debug mode

 ### `output`